spkenv/spk/docs/solver.md

 Some package, especially DCC packages, are bundled with other software/packages.
 Package maintainers should include these packages as _embedded_ packages, so that the solver understands what's in the bundle.
 The solver will show embedded packages being requested and resolved, always with the `embedded` build string.

 ```
+ REQUEST qt/*
- REQUEST qt/*, maya/*
+ REQUEST maya/*
 > RESOLVE qt/5.13.0/3I42H3S6
 >> RESOLVE maya/2019.2.0/3I42H3S6
 ..
-REQUEST qt/=5.12.6/embedded
-..
-UNRESOLVE qt
->>> RESOLVE qt/5.12.6/embedded
+RESOLVE qt/5.12.6/embedded
 ```

 In this case, `qt` was resolved to version 5.13 first, but maya brought in it's own embedded version of qt, which replaced the initially resolved external package.
-The solver will always show the same `REQUEST` and `RESOLVE` pattern for embedded packages, but embedded packages can only ever resolve to the one bundled with the original requester.
+The solver will always show the same `RESOLVE` message for embedded packages, but embedded packages can only ever resolve to the one bundled with the package in question.